alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-31-borrower-paying-certain-amount-of-the-loan.md

 hijri: Muharram 12, 1442 AH
 lang: en
 category: [transaction,loan,riba]
-excerpt: "Some companies issue cards with a set loan that the borrower can present at any bank and receive the specified loan amount on the card."
+summary: "Some companies issue cards with a set loan that the borrower can present at any bank and receive the specified loan amount on the card."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz